 While on the other there’s the not-quite-top-end iPhone 8, which should feel similarly slick in use thanks to iOS 11 and its A11 Bionic chipset, but is more compact and visually what you might expect from an iPhone, as well as costing a fair bit less.

-Which is best - and whether either one is worth the money - will be a question for our incoming reviews to answer.
+Which is best - and whether either one is worth the money - will be a question we can answer when our final iPhone X review is finished.